Animal Enrichment for Life

 You can provide your own animals at home with opportunities for enrichment.
 If your pets are reacting, appear stressed or show signs of anxiety, immediately seek to discover what it is they need.
 Is it more exercise, more quiet time, opportunities to sniff, chew or play?
 Perhaps they need more or less social time with other animals or some quality human time.

 The enrichment must meet the individual needs of each individual animal.
-This can involve everything from daily dog walking to play-time with other animals, or good old game of hide and seek with family.
+This can involve everything from daily dog walking to play-time with other animals, or a good old game of hide and seek with family.
 Animals also benefit from soothing music, meditating with their people and relaxing reading time.
 Allow dogs to be themselves and to practise natural behaviours such as chewing or sniffing.
 Taking in the sounds and sights of the great outdoors can be as beneficial to animals as it is to humans.

 Often, for animals, it is during time when they are left alone that they need something to do that produces an intrinsic comfort to establish a space of calmness, no matter what is going on around them.
 Examples of this are Kongs filled with peanut butter or pumpkin, frozen treats, snuffle mats or cereal boxes full of goodies where dogs have to work to get into using their instinctual tactile skills.
 Cats love to hide and there are many creative ways to offer this.
 They also enjoy bird watching out the window and challenging themselves on a hike up a scratch post.